Generic selectors

 The fragrance—cumin, onion, tomato, grape leaves, parsley—immediately transported me to the land from which it comes—what Palestinians call Palestine and Israelis call Israel.
 How is it possible, you wonder, to write about that over-promised land and its people and not get lost in anger and argument?
 How do you celebrate your culture without negating another culture?
 How do you get people to see you have a culture beyond what they read in the most violent or depressing headlines?
 Kalla has figured out the answer: write a cookbook.

-Next up: Cabbage Salad with Cumin and Mint.
+Next up: Cabbage Salad.

 Leave a Reply